-Our Programme for English second language speakers is based on creative and educational methodologies specifically developed over the past ten years during our work with migrants, refugees and asylum seekers.
+Our Programme for English second language speakers is based on creative and educational methodologies specifically developed over the past sixteen years during our work with migrants, refugees and asylum seekers of all ages.
 The programme is designed to improve communication as well as boosting confidence and a sense of belonging.

 Basic acting techniques, poetry and improvisation allow participants to learn language through simple games, shifting the focus from goal-based academic learning to stressful-free play, proven to stimulate memory and team building.
 With our Creative Debate methodologies, participants are able to develop writing and speaking techniques whilst sharing their unique personal experience by creating short plays based on their real life.
 We use Commedia dell’Arte, singing and movement-based techniques with participants speaking English at Beginners level, offering them a chance to express themselves in non-verbal comic and dramatic forms.
 Verbatim theatre and short film documentaries are designed to give a chance to participants to develop acting skills and transferable communication skills whilst sharing their personal experience.
 Academic subjects such as formal English Language and Accent Reduction classes complement creative sessions.